-The Bomboré (105 km2) and the Toéyoko (63 km2) permits are located in the Ganzourgou province.
+The Bomboré (105 km2) and the Toéyoko (63 km2) exploration permits are located in the Ganzourgou province.
 The Bomboré permit was renewed in December 2012 for an exceptional two-year term expiring February 2015.
 In January 2015, the Company received final documentation for a final extension of the exploration permit of one year to February 2016.
 No further extensions to the permit will be granted.
 The Toéyoko permit was acquired in July 2011 for a three-year term which expired in July 2014 but may be renewed for two more consecutive three-year terms.
 The Toéyoko permit renewal application was submitted prior to the permit expiry.
 The renewal was approved in August 2014 and the Company received final title documentation in respect to the extension on December 30, 2014.
-The Company owns a 100% interest in the permits.

-1 In Burkina Faso, exploration permits are valid for a period of three years from the date of issue and may be renewed for two more consecutive terms of three years each.
+&lt;sup>1 In Burkina Faso, exploration permits are valid for a period of three years from the date of issue and may be renewed for two more consecutive terms of three years each.
 Permits in Burkina Faso are subject to a 25% surface area reduction only upon the second renewal.

-For the three month periods ended March 31, 2015 and 2014 (Unaudited, expressed in United States dollars)
+For the six month periods ended June 30, 2015 and 2014 (Unaudited, expressed in United States dollars)